marekszczepansky/aop-throwsafe/readme.md

 }
 ```

-## Handling exceptions by bean associated with a method
+## Handling exceptions by a bean associated with a method

-You have to annotate each method with `@ThrowSafeWith` and define a bean handling an exception
+You have to annotate each method with `@ThrowSafeWith` and provide a bean handling an exception

 ```java
 @Service